-A reward system for employees assists organizations in recognising their employees' accomplishments by rewarding them with monetary or non-monetary awards.
+A reward system for employees assists organizations in recognizing their employees' accomplishments by rewarding them with monetary or non-monetary awards.
 With such a system, you may apply many forms of awards and recognition concepts that encourage people to perform to their full potential.

 A well-managed reward and recognition system also aids in the reduction of difficulties such as staff turnover and absenteeism.
-At the same time, it gives an excellent chance for businesses to recruit the top employees.
+At the same time, it gives an excellent chance for businesses to recruit top employees.

 Employee retention is critical because it keeps the business stable and fosters a positive employee experience.

 Businesses that do not appreciate the value of employee retention sometimes suffer from a variety of negative business consequences.
 One of the most difficult components of maintaining a high level of retention is keeping staff engaged.